 Just keep in mind that the below instructions work best for straggling or near-mature lash extensions that are already at the end of their life cycle and just need that little extra push to let go.

-For newly-installed lash extensions, the above two options – going to a lash technician or getting a professional-grade eyelash extension remover – are the best ways to remove eyelash extensions.
+For newly-installed lash extensions, the above two options are the best ways to remove eyelash extensions.

 Okay, let’s get started removing the last few stragglers!

-This step is all about coaxing – not pulling.
-The worst thing you can do to remove lash extensions is to try to pluck the lash out by its root – this is painful and you can end up waiting a long time for those lashes to grow back in.
+This step is all about coaxing and not pulling.
+The worst thing you can do to remove lash extensions is to try to pluck the lash out by its root.
+This is painful and you can end up waiting a long time for those lashes to grow back in.
 Do not do this!

 Start by cleaning your face of makeup so you can see exactly where the lash extensions begin on your lashes.
 Next, you’ll want to loosen the lash extensions with steam.